 These class sessions blend in-person sessions on the specified day(s) and times with online asynchronous learning opportunities (e.g., video-lectures, online activities, discussions).
-For example, instead of teaching a traditional, on-campus course that meets T-TH 9:30 - 11:00, all of your students would only come to campus on Tuesdays from 9:30 to 11:00.
+For example, instead of teaching a traditional, on-campus course that meets T-TH 9:30 - 11:00, all of your students would only come to campus on Tuesdays, from 9:30 - 11:00.
 All other learning activities would be moved to an asynchronous online format.

 The following modalities do not require a physical classroom.
-All course activities are conducted online asynchronously and/or via synchronous videoconferencing.
+All course activities are conducted online via synchronous videoconferencing and/or asynchronously.

-Asynchronous online classes have been the default modality for online learning at DePaul up until the COVID pandemic.
+Asynchronous online classes have been the default modality for online learning at DePaul since the early 2000s.
 There are no set meeting times, and course content is available to you and students 24/7 via D2L.
 If an instructor offers synchronous meeting opportunities in this modality, student attendance should be optional and students who cannot attend should not be penalized.

 Online hybrid blends asynchronous and synchronous online formats, with 30% or more of the learning activities designated as asynchronous online.
 Synchronous videoconference meetings are scheduled and occur using tools like Zoom.
 It is important to establish dates and times of synchronous meetings in advance.
 This allows the information to be included in the scheduling system so that students can build their course schedules with that information in mind.

 The following modalities require an on-campus classroom that is equipped with Zoom hardware and software.
-For fall 2020, DePaul is equipping a set of rooms with technology to enable some class members to be physically present while others access the class online at the same time through Zoom.
-Two different set-ups are being implemented, each with its own unique advantages and disadvantages:
+These classrooms allow some students to be physically present while others access the class online at the same time through Zoom.
+Two different set-ups are being implemented:

-This class meets on campus in a Zoom-enabled room at a specific time on a specific day, linked to an online asynchronous section that may utilize recordings of the on-campus section (typically Flex but could also be regular on campus) and an online asynchronous section.
-Students in the online asynchronous section have the option of connecting via Zoom, if and when they are available, with the live classroom and the instructor.
-This modality is most commonly used in CDM.
-The two sections are encoded in PeopleSoft, respectively, as an on-campus course with a specified room, and one Online: Asynch (Synch-Option).
+This class meets on campus in a Zoom-enabled room.
+It offers two sections for students to choose from: an on-campus section (typically Flex but could also be regular on campus) and an online asynchronous section.
+Students in the online asynchronous section have the option to join the on-campus class via Zoom, if and when they are available.
+All students can review recordings of the live classes.
+The two sections are encoded in PeopleSoft, respectively, as an on-campus course with a specified room, and an Online: Asynch (Synch-Option).